spiffe/spire-controller-manager/migration/README.md

    ```

    > **Note**
-   > See [FAQs](#faqs) or instructions on how to translate [label](#how-do-i-do-label-based-workload-registration), [annotation](#how-do-i-do-annotation-based-workload-registration), and [service account](#how-do-i-do-service-account-based-workload-registration) based workload registration.
-Also see [ClusterSPIFFEID defintion](https://github.com/spiffe/spire-controller-manager/blob/main/docs/clusterspiffeid-crd.md) for more information on how to create the shape most suitable to your environment.
+   > See [FAQs](#faqs) for instructions on how to translate [label](#how-do-i-do-label-based-workload-registration), [annotation](#how-do-i-do-annotation-based-workload-registration), and [service account](#how-do-i-do-service-account-based-workload-registration) based workload registration.
+Also see [ClusterSPIFFEID definition](https://github.com/spiffe/spire-controller-manager/blob/main/docs/clusterspiffeid-crd.md) for more information on how to create the most suitable shape for your environment.

 ## Verify Spire Controller Manager Deployment